 The red grape variety comes from Italy, Synonyms are Cassano, Castiglione, Mantiddatu Niuru, Nerello Cappuccio Mantellato, Nerello Mantellato, Nirello Cappuccio, Niureddu, Niureddu Ammatiddatu, Niureddu Capucciu, Zuchero Carmella and Zuchero et Cannella.
-Despite seemingly indicative synonyms or morphological She may not share similarities with the varieties Castiglione.
+Despite apparently indicative synonyms or morphological It must not be similar to the varieties Castiglione.
 Frappato.
 Nerello Mascalese or Perricone be confused.
-The name part Cappuccio (hood, hood) probably refers to the whitish coating that covers the grapes like a mantello (hence Nerello Cappuccio Mantellato).
-The medium to late-ripening vine yields soft, moderately bright red wines with aromas of black fruits.
+The part of the name Cappuccio (hood, hood) probably refers to the whitish coating that covers the grapes like a coat (mantello) (hence Nerello Cappuccio Mantellato).
+The medium to late ripening vine produces soft, moderately bright red wines with aromas of black fruits.

-The variety is in the region Calabria mainly in the provinces of Reggio Calabria and Catanzaro, as well as in much larger quantities on the island Sicily grown mainly in the provinces of Catania and Messina.
-According to done in 2008 DNA analysis It is often grown mixed with up to five different unknown varieties, which makes it difficult to quantify.
-It becomes mostly with the qualitatively more valuable kind Nerello Mascalese blended.
-She is admitted in the DOC wines Contea di Sclafani.
+The variety is grown in the region Calabria mainly in the provinces of Reggio Calabria and Catanzaro, and in much larger quantities on the island Sicily mainly grown in the provinces of Catania and Messina.
+According to in 2008 DNA analysis it is often mixed there with up to five different unknown varieties, which makes it difficult to specify the quantity.
+It is mostly used with the more valuable variety Nerello Mascalese blended.
+It is approved in DOC wines Contea di Sclafani.
 Etna.
 Faro.
 Lamezia.
 Marsala.
 Monreale.
 Sant'Anna di Isola Capo Rizzuto.
 Savuto.
-Scavigna and Sicilia, In 2010, 508 hectares were reported as sinking steeply (ten years earlier, there were 1,501 hectares).
+Scavigna and Sicilia, In 2010, 508 hectares were registered with a rapidly decreasing trend (ten years earlier, there were 1,501 hectares).

 Source: Wine Grapes / J. Robinson, J. Harding, J. Vouillamoz / Penguin Books Ltd. 2012